University Notices 2023-2024 Catalog Year

 Director of Equity, Ethics, and Compliance and Title IX Coordinator

 Fort Myers, Florida 33965-6565

 OmbudsToggle More Info

-The Office of the Ombuds was established by the Florida Legislature to assist students in resolving problems and conflicts.
-The Ombuds reports directly to the President and provides a prompt, impartial, and confidential means of facilitating dialogue between parties on campus.
+The Office of the Ombuds was established by the Florida Legislature to assist students, faculty, and staff in resolving concerns.
+The Ombuds reports directly to the President and provides a prompt, impartial, and confidential means of discussing options to resolve conflicts and concerns.

 The Ombuds will listen to your concern and will work with you to understand your interests and goals.
 The Ombuds will explain policies and procedures, help define options, and work with you and others to create strategies to resolve problems.
-If the issue is appropriately handled by the Ombuds Office, we will assist in developing strategies to help resolve your concern or conflict.
 If another office is better suited to address or resolve the concern, we will advise you of those options.
 The Ombuds handles conflicts on a case by case basis, with different strategies used depending on the issues and individuals involved.
 The office is firmly committed to maintaining the confidentiality of those who use the services.
 To the extent possible, the discussions, issues, concerns, or problems presented to the Ombuds remain in strict confidence.

 For more information, refer to our webpage: https://www.fgcu.edu/ombuds/

 The Student Right-To-Know Act amended the Higher Education Act of 1963 (HEA) to require all institutions of higher education participating in any program under HEA Title IV to disclose the completion or graduation rate of certificate or degree-seeking, full-time students.
 Information related to graduation rates is available on the FGCU Institutional Research website under data and reports.